staceygillespie/DreamBig/content/projects/cricut-paper-crafting.md

 #### I love Cricut's [infusible ink](https://shrsl.com/30dc0 "Infusible ink").

-#### I made this mermaid pillow for my grandson and my boys all humored me by taking part in this 2019 Christmas break activity where we all designed our own [shirts](https://shrsl.com/30jkk "blank shirts").
-Some of used infusible ink and some the [infusible ink pens](https://shrsl.com/30jl6 "infusible ink pens").  you can have your Cricut machine draw your image for you using their infusible ink pens!
+#### I made this mermaid pillow using infusible ink [transfer sheets](https://shrsl.com/30jnx "transfer sheets") and design space images for my grandson.
+My sons all humored me by taking part in this 2019 Christmas break activity where we all designed our own [shirts](https://shrsl.com/30jkk "blank shirts").
+Some of used infusible ink and some the [infusible ink pens](https://shrsl.com/30jl6 "infusible ink pens").  you can have your [Cricut](https://shrsl.com/30jkf "home") machine draw your image for you using their infusible ink pens!

 ###### **I'm sharing what I love to make and have provided some links for where you can buy the same items.
 I have not received any of these products for free, but if you use any of the links provided I get a small commission from your purchase.